Blog.jpg

 2011_Nov_14_1_DSC_6524.jpg

 Rod is finishing rawhiding the trees he had built before we went to Edmonton to the Artisans Show at the Heritage Ranch Rodeo.
 Here he is stitching the front seams of a lighter weight hide on a 12” wood post Packer tree.
-This tree is going to a local lady and she is concerned about weight, so we are using a lighter cow hide to cover it with and chose a lighter weight board for the bars .
+This tree is going to a local lady and she is concerned about weight, so we are using a lighter cow hide to cover it and chose a lighter weight board for the bars .
 The individual boards vary in density and therefore in weight.
 When we find a light one we label it and set it aside to use in trees that are ordered to be lighter in weight.

 Movement of the shoulder blades and saddle fit